Requirements Management for Jira

 - Manage development in Jira Cloud using an agile development process.

-- Synchronize back the requirements implementation status from Jira issues into the source requirements in ReqView.
+- Fetch implementation status from Jira issues into the source requirements in ReqView.

 Install ReqView Requirements Management Connector for Jira application from the Atlassian Marketplace to benefit from all advantages of ReqView and Jira integration: